top of page

 If you’ve seen the trailer, you know that Neo and Trinity are back at the Matrix, and they reunite there.
 What you may not have realized is that the whole story is about them getting back together.
 It is the power of their love that fuels the Matrix and that allows them to escape also.

-Nothing screams fanfic more than a love story between original characters set in different epochs or environments.
-And for us, fanfic lovers, it is enough to keep our hearts fluttering and cheer for the climax.
+Nothing screams fanfic more than a love story between original characters.
+Especially when it is set in different epochs or environments.
+And for us, fanfic lovers, it is enough to keep our hearts fluttering and cheering for their love.

-We nodded to Zion and refreshed old characters.
+We nodded to Zion and got a new Oracle.
 We saw what happened after the war and met other original characters besides the main couple.
 Neo followed a rabbit to exit the Matrix, and we explored bullet time a bit more.
 Not to mention all the flashbacks!

-One of the perks of fanfic is the fact that the superfans are acutely aware of the story, having explored it many times and dissected it to its bare bones.
-And this reflects on their fiction.
+One of the perks of fanfic is the fact that the superfans are acutely aware of the world the story is built in, having explored it many times and dissected it to its bare bones.
+This knowledge is reflected in their fiction.

-In Matrix, this was explored through a Matrix game inside the Matrix and with the release of a new, seemingly unwanted sequel to the original trilogy.
+In The Matrix: Resurrections, the lore was explored through a Matrix game inside the Matrix and with the release of a new, seemingly unwanted sequel to the original trilogy.
+Super meta.
 It barely escaped becoming a parody.
 The limited screen time devoted to it was a good call at the end.

-This installment did not advance the Matrix story whatsoever.
+This installment did not advance the franchise’s worldbuilding whatsoever.

-The charm of the trilogy, particularly the first movie, was the philosophical banter about the existence of a Matrix powered by human beings.
-What moved Matrix was the question about the place of a destined chosen one in a fight for freedom of will and characters that embodied those ideas, like the Oracle and the Architect.
+The charm of the original trilogy, particularly the first movie, was the philosophical banter about the existence of a simulation powered by human beings.
+What moved The Matrix was the question about the place of a destined chosen one in a fight for freedom of will and characters that embodied those ideas, like the Oracle and the Architect.

-In Resurrection, the quest was to reunite Neo and Trinity, with an underlying side plot to save more humans from the Matrix that, in the end, went nowhere.
-Instead of deep philosophical issues, Matrix IV relied on a meta-narrative to keep things interesting.
+In Resurrections, the quest was to reunite Neo and Trinity, with an underlying side plot to save more humans from the Matrix that, in the end, went nowhere.
+Instead of deep philosophical issues, The Matrix IV relied on a meta-narrative to keep things interesting.

 The over-the-top happy ending has fanfic written all over it!

-Neo and Trinity get together and go scold the big-baddy.
-There are jaw-dropping, cutthroat scenes, and, at last, they fly together into the sunset, considering painting the sky as a rainbow.
+Neo and Trinity get together and scold the big baddy.
+There are jaw-dropping, cutthroat scenes, and, at last, they fly together into the sunset, off to painting the sky with rainbows.

-Yeah, it was not my favorite part, but endings are hard.
+Yeah, it was not my favorite part.
+But… endings are hard.
+That’s why fanfics tend to disappoint in their wrapping up of the story.

 As I said before, I liked the movie.
-It is definitely not a masterpiece, but entertaining enough.
-My main criticism is about the special effects; they were lame!
-Neo’s Kamehamehas were funny.
-And when Trinity started to fly, it was obvious they were hanging.
-Come on!
-It could be done better.
+It is definitely not a masterpiece but entertaining enough.
+My main criticism is about the special effects; they were kinda lame!
+Neo’s Kamehamehas were funny, tho.

 That’s it, folks.
-Did you like Matrix Resurrections?
+Did you like The Matrix: Resurrections?
 Or are fanfics not for you?
 Let me know in the comments.

 See you next post,